demisto/content/Packs/CloudIncidentResponse/Playbooks/playbook-Cortex_XDR_-_XCloud_Token_Theft_Response_README.md

 The **Cloud Token Theft Response Playbook** provides a structured and comprehensive flow to effectively respond to and mitigate alerts involving the theft of cloud tokens.
 The playbook supports AWS, GCP, and Azure and executes the following:

 **Cloud Enrichment:**
-- Enriches the involved resources
+- Enriches the involved resources.
-- Enriches the involved identities
+- Enriches the involved identities.
-- Enriches the involved IPs
+- Enriches the involved IPs.

 **Verdict Decision Tree:**
-- Determines the appropriate verdict based on the investigation findings
+- Determines the appropriate verdict based on the investigation findings.

 **Early Containment using the Cloud Response - Generic Playbook:**
-- Implements early containment measures to prevent further impact
+- Implements early containment measures to prevent further impact.

 **Cloud Persistence Threat Hunting:**
-- Conducts threat hunting activities to identify any cloud persistence techniques
+- Conducts threat hunting activities to identify any cloud persistence techniques.

 **Enriching and Responding to Hunting Findings:**
-- Performs additional enrichment and responds to the findings from threat hunting
+- Performs additional enrichment and responds to the findings from threat hunting.

 **Verdict Handling:**
-- Handles false positives identified during the investigation
+- Handles false positives identified during the investigation.
-- Handles true positives by initiating appropriate response actions
+- Handles true positives by initiating appropriate response actions.

 ### Supported Alerts